Amazon RDS Update – Support for MySQL 5.7

 Time was kind of tight and my MySQL is kind of rusty so I didn’t have a chance to exercise any of the new features.
 I’ll leave that up to you!

-Amazon RDS for MySQL is available in the US East (Northern Virginia), US West (Northern California), US West (Oregon), EU (Ireland), EU (Frankfurt), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Tokyo), Asia Pacific (Seoul), China (Beijing), South America (São Paulo), and AWS GovCloud (US) Regions.
+Amazon RDS for MySQL is available in the US East (N. Virginia), US West (N. California), US West (Oregon), Europe (Ireland), Europe (Frankfurt), Asia Pacific (Singapore), Asia Pacific (Sydney), Asia Pacific (Tokyo), Asia Pacific (Seoul), China (Beijing), South America (São Paulo), and AWS GovCloud (US) Regions.

 PS – Many of you have asked about an in-place upgrade from version 5.6 to version 5.7.
 I checked with the development team and they confirmed that this is in the works.
 They did want to make version 5.7 available as quickly as possible, and recommended two upgrade options that you can use now: dump and reload, or read replicas.